nmfs-ost/AA-SI_GCPSetup/README.md

 gcloud config set project ggn-nmfs-aa-dev-1
 ```

+(Same rule as before: replace `{{ACCOUNT}}` with your NOAA email, leave the project ID alone.)

 ---

 ## ➍ Using the AA-SI Toolset

-### 1. View Available Tools
+### View Available Tools

-To explore our suite of functionalities run
+Once your environment is active, you can explore the full suite of AA-SI functionalities by running:

 ```bash
 aa-find
 ```

+This will list everything available to you.
+From here, you're ready to start working! 🎉

 ---

 ## ➎ Disclaimer

 This repository is a scientific product and is not official communication of the National Oceanic and Atmospheric Administration, or the United States Department of Commerce.
-All NOAA GitHub project code is provided on an ‘as is’ basis and the user assumes responsibility for its use.
+All NOAA GitHub project code is provided on an 'as is' basis and the user assumes responsibility for its use.
 Any claims against the Department of Commerce or its bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
 Reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise does not imply endorsement or favoring by the Department of Commerce.
 Use of DOC seals or logos shall not suggest endorsement by DOC or the U.S. Government.